Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Shadow.md

 "languages": ""
 "cr": "1/2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The shadow can move through a space as narrow as 1 inch wide without squeezing."
+- "desc": "The shadow can move through a space as narrow as 1 inch wide without squeezing."
   "name": "Amorphous"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in dim light or darkness, the shadow can take the Hide action as\
+- "desc": "While in dim light or darkness, the shadow can take the Hide action as\
     \ a bonus action.
 Its stealth bonus is also improved to +6."
   "name": "Shadow Stealth"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "While in sunlight, the shadow has disadvantage on attack rolls, ability\
+- "desc": "While in sunlight, the shadow has disadvantage on attack rolls, ability\
     \ checks, and saving throws."
   "name": "Sunlight Weakness"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
-    \ Hit: dice: 2d6 + 2|avg (2d6 + 2) necrotic damage, and the target's Strength\
+    \ Hit: 9 (dice: 2d6 + 2|avg (2d6 + 2)) necrotic damage, and the target's\
-    \ score is reduced by dice: 1d4|avg (1d4).
-The target dies if this reduces\
+    \ Strength score is reduced by dice: 1d4|avg (1d4).
+The target dies if this\
-    \ its Strength to 0.
+    \ reduces its Strength to 0.
 Otherwise, the reduction lasts until the target finishes\
     \ a short or long rest.\n\nIf a non-evil humanoid dies from this attack, a new\
     \ shadow rises from the corpse dice: 1d4|avg (1d4) hours later."
   "name": "Strength Drain"